sensu/sensu-docs/content/sensu-core/2.0/reference/sensuctl.md

 {{< /highlight >}}

-If you do not want to explicitly use the format flag with each command, you can set the global default.
+If you do not want to explicitly use the format flag with each command, you can set the global default:

 {{< highlight shell >}}
-$ sensuctl config set-format json
+sensuctl config set-format json
-OK
 {{< /highlight >}}

 ## Time formats